The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 The secret of the blue upholstery of the hall

 Petersburg.
-Alexandrinsky Theatre.
+Alexandrinsky Theater.

-A fragment of a lithograph by P. Ivanov based on fig. V. S. Sadovnikova.
-1830-1835
+Fragment of a lithograph by P. Ivanov based on Fig. V. S. Sadovnikova.
+1830—1835

-Alexandrinsky Theatre.
+Alexandrinsky Theater.
 Photographer E. Yuar.
 1856

 Portrait of Karl Ivanovich Rossi.

-Departure from the Alexandrinsky Theatre.
-Lithograph by R.K.
-Zhukovsky.
+Departure from the Alexandrinsky Theater.
+Lithograph by R. K. Zhukovsky.
 1843

-The Golden Age of Theater
+Golden Age of Theater

 In the second half of the 19th century, a troupe was formed in the theater associated with the names of Vladimir Davydov, Maria Savina, Pyotr Svobodin, Varvara Strelskaya, Vasily Dalmatov, Polina Strepetova, and then Vera Fedorovna Komissarzhevskaya herself.
-Then in the theater for the first time staged the plays "Woe from Wit" by Griboedov, "The Inspector General" by Gogol and "Thunderstorm" by Ostrovsky.
+Then in The theater staged for the first time the plays “Woe from Wit” by Griboedov, “The Inspector General” by Gogol and “The Thunderstorm” by Ostrovsky.

-VF Komissarzhevskaya - Varya.
-"Wild" by A. N. Ostrovsky and N. Ya.
+V. F. Komissarzhevskaya - Varya.
+"Savage" by A. N. Ostrovsky and N. Ya.
 Solovyov.
 1898

-The turning point in the life of the theater was the arrival in 1908 of director Vsevolod Meyerhold, who tried to generalize the best traditions of the theater and achieve the unity of all elements of stage action.
-This is how the performances Don Juan, Thunderstorm and Masquerade appear on the stage.
-The play "Masquerade", staged in the days preceding the revolution, began to be perceived as "a premonition of the death of the autocracy."
+A turning point in the life of the theater was the arrival in 1908 of director Vsevolod Meyerhold, who tried to summarize the best traditions of the theater and achieve the unity of all elements of stage action.
+This is how the performances “Don Juan”, “The Thunderstorm” and “Masquerade” appear on stage.
+The play "Masquerade", staged in the days preceding the revolution, began to be perceived as a "premonition of the death of the autocracy."

-Pushkin State Drama Theater
+State Drama Theater named after A. S. Pushkin

-In the first years of Soviet power, Maxim Gorky's plays The Petty Bourgeoisie and At the Bottom were performed on the stage, performances based on the works of Friedrich Schiller, Alexander Ostrovsky, Oscar Wilde, William Shakespeare, Bernard Shaw, Alexei Tolstoy and Dmitry Merezhkovsky were staged.
-In 1920, the philosophical play Faust and the City, the future People's Commissar of Education of the RSFSR Anatoly Lunacharsky, was staged.
+In the first years of Soviet power, Maxim Gorky’s plays “The Bourgeois” and “At the Lower Depths” were performed on stage, and performances were staged based on the works of Friedrich Schiller, Alexander Ostrovsky, Oscar Wilde, William Shakespeare, Bernard Shaw, Alexei Tolstoy and Dmitry Merezhkovsky.
+In 1920, a philosophical play by the future People's Commissar of Education of the RSFSR Anatoly Lunacharsky, Faust and the City, was staged.

 Scenes from the play "Masquerade" by M. Yu.
 Lermontov.
 1926

-The theater, located in the very heart of St. Petersburg, the theater where Griboedov's Woe from Wit and Ostrovsky's The Thunderstorm were first staged, the theater, which was called the "director's Mecca" - directors from Meyerhold to Tovstonogov worked in it ..
+A theater located in the very heart of St. Petersburg, a theater where Griboedov’s “Woe from Wit” and Ostrovsky’s “The Thunderstorm” were first staged, a theater that was called the “director’s Mecca” - directors from Meyerhold to Tovstonogov worked there.

 Birth of the first Russian public theater

-The Alexandrinsky Theater was called the "director's Mecca"
+The Alexandrinsky Theater was called "the director's Mecca"

 From pavilion to palace